 The Genetics Society of America aims to advance the field of genetics and is dedicated to providing support, collaboration, and guidance for trainees and educators.

-The Genetics and Genomics Education Centre of the United Kingdom's National Health Service aims to improve healthcare professionals' understanding of genetics and its role in healthcare.
+Health Education England's Genomics Education Programme aims to improve healthcare professionals' understanding of genetics and its role in healthcare.

 1. Sharp RR, Goldhus ME, Eng C. Addressing gaps in physician education using personal genetic testing.
 Genet Med.
 2011: 13(8): 750-51; https://www.ncbi.nlm.nih.gov/pubmed/21814069